-User Generated Content Evokes Emotions
+F. Consumer Generated Content Evokes Emotions

-User-generated content gives a very accurate representation of the brand to its customers.
+Community-generated content gives a very accurate representation of the brand to its customers.
 This representation has a 70% better chance of impacting the viewers than any other form of a traditional ad.
 Now, this impact is what persuades your audience or buyer to take action.